aurelia/cli/README.md

 Note: One of the first new features you'll see in the coming weeks is a new command to help you with 3rd party module installation.
 The command will inspect a previously npm-installed package, and make a configuration recommendation to you, automating the process if you desire.

-## What if I forget these commands?
+## What if I forget this stuff?

 If you need your memory refreshed as to what the available options are, at any time you can execute `au help`.
+If you aren't sure what version of the CLI you are running, you can run `au -v`;